Non-equilibrium dynamics of bacterial colonies -- growth, active fluctuations, segregation, adhesion, and invasion: Results and Discussion

 Previous work on pilus-driven self-assembly of colonies has shown that binary cell mixtures consisting of cells with intact and retraction-deficient pili segregate~\cite{ponisch2017multiscale, ponisch2018pili}.
 To learn more about the segregation dynamics in this case, we start our simulations with fully grown colonies consisting of random binary cell mixtures, see Fig.~\ref{mixture}(c).
 Half of the cells can retract their pili and the other half are retraction-deficient.
 Since both cell types have the same number of pili, no differential in adhesiveness exists.
-Nevertheless, the initially random distribution of different cell types gradually disappears and the retraction-deficient cells accumulate at the periphery of the simulated colony, as found in Ref.~\cite{ponisch2017multiscale}.
+Nevertheless, the initially random distribution of different cell types gradually disappears and the retraction-deficient cells accumulate at the periphery of the simulated colony, as found in earlier work~\cite{ponisch2017multiscale}.
 Unexpectedly, our simulations also predict the existence of a metastable intermediate state, in which active, pilus-retracting cells form a concentric spherical shell inside the colony, see Fig.~\ref{mixture}(c, $t_2$).
+This intermediate state has to our knowledge not yet been observed experimentally.
 The lifetime of the predicted intermediate state depends on the pilus-based interactions and on the strength of the cell-cell repulsion.
 We quantify the effect of pilus-retraction velocity and cell-cell repulsion on the appearance of the metastable concentric shell.
 Heat-maps of the average lifetimes of the concentric spheres as a percentage of the simulation time are shown in Fig.~\ref{mixture}(d).
-For short-ranged pilus interactions, the concentric shell of retracting cells inside the colony hardly appears, see Fig.~\ref{mixture}(d, {\romannumeral1}), ($d_{\rm bind}=2$).
+For short-ranged pilus interactions, the concentric shell of retracting cells inside the colony hardly appears, see Fig.~\ref{mixture}(d), ($d_{\rm bind}=2$).
 Likewise, this metastable state is suppressed if pilus-mediated interactions are limited to the next neighbors via Voronoi tesselation.
-The appearance of the metastable state requires long-ranged pilus-pilus interactions and rather stiff repulsive potentials among cells, see Fig.~\ref{mixture}(d, {\romannumeral2}) ($d_{\rm bind}=3$).
+The appearance of the metastable state requires long-ranged pilus-pilus interactions and rather stiff repulsive potentials among cells, see Fig.~\ref{mixture}(e) ($d_{\rm bind}=3$).
 Through such long-ranged pilus-pilus interactions, cells can exert forces on other cells that are not their direct neighbors.
-The simulations suggest that a experimental observation of a metastable concentric shell during phase separation could potentially point toward the existence of long-ranged, pilus-based interactions among bacteria.
+Experimentally, it has been established that the length of T4P follows an exponential distribution with a length scale around $0.8\,\mu \mathrm{m}$ and measured maximum lengths up to $5\,\mu \mathrm{m}$~\cite{kraus2022external}.
+Thus, the average T4P length is about the diameter of a coccus.
+For our simulations, we therefore chose a default binding cutoff equal to $1.5$ times the cell diameter plus two times the cell radius ($d_{\rm bind}=2.5$).
+Experimentally, longer-ranged interaction forces could occur for bacteria under stress conditions that affect T4P dynamics~\cite{kraus2022external} or in situations where extracellular matrix constituents, such as polysaccarides or DNA, transmit forces inside colonies.
+The simulation results suggest that an experimental observation of a metastable concentric shell during phase separation would point toward the existence of such long-ranged, pilus-based interactions among bacteria.